 The Queen Mary, built in 1936 as a luxury ocean liner and the flagship of the Cunard Line, now has a permanent home in Long Beach, California since her retirement in 1967.
 The ship currently serves as a hotel and museum, hosting about 1.5 million visitors each year.

 Note: The Queen Mary is currently (temporarily) closed due to the pandemic.
-I’m providing the following information as entertainment, as well as inspiration to plan future travel.
+I’m providing the following information as entertainment, as well as for inspiration to plan future travel.

 RMS Queen Mary’s most famous ghosts